tangentyh/notes-of-tan/javaNotes.md

       @Retention(value=SOURCE)
      public @interface Override
      ```
    - `@javax.annotation.Generated` — mark source code that has been generated.
-It can also be used to differentiate user written code from generated code in a single file (`javax.annotation.processing` for post JDK 8)
+It can also be used to differentiate user written code from generated code in a single file (in `javax.annotation.processing` for post JDK 8)
      ```java
      @Documented
       @Retention(value=SOURCE)